Jason Stitt

 SQLAlchemy makes union queries on denormalized data easier

 Recently I had a need to modernize an application that selects some records out of a denormalized SQL table.
-In each row of the table, there are actually several objects represented, with duplicate columns (numbered one through five) for some values plus some shared values that apply to all the objects.
-For various reasons, although I was updating the application layer I couldn’t do anything to the data model.
+In each row of the table, there are several objects represented, with duplicate columns (numbered one through five) for some values, plus some shared values that apply to all the objects.
+For various reasons, although I was updating the application layer, I couldn’t do anything to the data model.

 It looked something like this (simplifying to 3 sets of data and far fewer columns):